 A person that was born blind doesn’t know what black looks like.
 As such, they can’t tell you what they see.

 - Blind people do not rely on guide dogs to interpret traffic lights.
-This is because guide dogs can’t differentiate between the green and red colours of a traffic light.
-They can’t even tell that the colour has changed.
+This is because guide dogs can’t differentiate between the green and red colors of a traffic light.
+They can’t even tell that the color has changed.
 It is up to the blind person to use the sounds around them to determine that it is safe to cross.